phofstet/grapin-employee-handbook/README.md

 With this simple handbook we pretend to clarify not only to our employees—but also partners and investors—who we are as a company (what’s our culture, process, and history), what do we stand for?, and how should we work.

 Most of our practices are highly biased by [Basecamp](https://basecamp.com)—the tool we use for project management and company communications—, and the work methodology they enforce with it (which is called Shape Up).
-As an example, we would highly recommend to read this [guide (last seen 22.02.2020)](https://basecamp.com/guides/how-we-communicate) which really inspired us.
+As an example, we would highly recommend to read this [Guide to Internal Communication (last seen 22.02.2020)](https://basecamp.com/guides/how-we-communicate) which really inspired us.

 Before exploring the sections below, if you are reading this *employee’s handbook* you have probably started working or collaborating with us: thanks for that!